-Welcome to the Lassen Union High School District Library!
+Welcome to the Lassen Union High School District Media Center!

-Located inside the 700 Building on the ground floor, the Library is here to serve ALL of the students within the LUHS District.
+Located inside the 700 Building on the ground floor, the media center is here to serve ALL of the students within the LUHS District.

-The Library is a great resource and a quiet oasis for your studies.
+The media center is a great resource and a quiet oasis for your studies.
 By obeying a few simple rules, you can maximize your experience and be courteous to others at the same time.

 - To protect the furniture…No food or drinks (other than water) are allowed inside the Library.

-- To protect the computers…ALL food and drink are off limits in the Library Computer Lab at all times.
+- To protect the computers…ALL food and drink are off-limits in the Computer Lab at all times.
 No exceptions, no warnings.

 - Computer usage: By signing the Consent and Waiver form (also known as the Acceptable Use Policy for Technology and the Internet or AUP), students agree to abide by the District rules and regulations.
 To that end, we’d like to remind students that chat rooms, games, and music are not acceptable uses of the internet.